Sweatcoin is one of the world’s most popular fitness apps on the App Store and Google Play Store.

 4. Daily offers: You earn points for participating in daily bonus offers, e.g. watching an ad.
 See what’s available for grabs by clicking on the “claim bonus” button.

 How To Redeem Your Sweatcoins

-You can redeem your Sweatcoins for a variety of merchandise, services, and cash.
+You can redeem your Sweatcoins for various merchandise, services, and cash.
 The redemption options vary from time to time and may include iPhones, music downloads, Amazon watches, sports shoes, fitness classes, and cash.

 For example, you may find an offer to redeem 20,000 Sweatcoins for $1,000 in PayPal cash.

 If you become a Sweatcoin influencer, you can also earn cash via PayPal when you reach the required threshold.
 For example, there’s currently an offer to earn $100 via PayPal when you invite 80 people.

 On their “offers for today” section, there are various options to cash out your earnings.